lucianoscarpaci/Metropa/README.md

 - **Additional Prizes**: Unibee.dev (3 months subscription)

 ## 🚀 Getting Started
-To get started with the Metropa, follow these steps:
+To get started with the Metropola, follow these steps:
-1.
-2.
-3.
+1. Our Idea is in an early phase, this is a live demonstration.

 ## 🛠️ Requirements
 - **Hardware**:
 - **Software**:
-1.
-2.
-3.
+1. TypeScript, JavaScript, CSS, and HTML.

 - **Code Editor**: A code editor like VS Code.

-## 🏃‍♂️ Usage
--
--

 ## 🤝 Contributing
 We welcome contributions!
 Please fork the repository and submit a pull request for any improvements or features you'd like to add.